Checking reproducibility on Day T

 • More examples

-• While some software (Stata, MATLAB) will create log files that contain commands and output, others (R, Python) will create log files that contain only output.
+• While some software (Stata, MATLAB) will create log files that contain commands and output, others (R, Python) by default will create log files that contain only output.

 Creating log files automatically